 Our Specialty PVC business consists of the production of both C-PVC and P-PVC.
 Specialty PVC products are highly specialized grades of PVC for niche applications in a variety of end markets.
 Specialty PVC represents an attractive product range which typically has higher margins than GP-PVC and greater levels of stability.
 Our focus on R&D has resulted in the introduction and successful adoption of new specialty P-PVC grades over time.
 Through our dedicated laboratory in Saint Auban, we provide technical assistance and innovative, sustainable formulations to address the specialized needs of our customers.
 We believe Kem One is differentiated in Specialty PVC - resulting in long-term and durable relationships with our customers - due to the tailored nature of our solutions and our practice of joint development with our customers.
-Of our top 15 P-PVC customers, 80% have been customers of Kem One for longer than fifteen years and 93% have been customers of Kem One for longer than ten years.

-1 Based on merchant volumes; no installed capacity in Italy.
+&lt;sup>1 Based on merchant volumes; no installed capacity in Italy.